ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **NumPy:** Libraries based on arrays and matrices, allowing you to apply mathematical functions to the arrays.

 **Online Transaction Processing (OLTP) Systems:** Systems that focus on handling business transactions and storing structured data.

+**Optimal Model:** The model that provides the maximum separation between the ROC curve and the baseline, indicating higher accuracy and effectiveness.

 **Outliers:** When a data point or points occur significantly outside of most of the other data in a data set, potentially indicating anomalies, errors, or unique phenomena that could impact statistical analysis or modelling.